 What are boundaries?

 All relationships need boundaries.
 A boundary is an imaginary line that separates me from you.
 They separate your physical space, your feelings, needs, and responsibilities from others.
-Your boundaries also tell other how they can treat you – what’s acceptable and what isn’t. without boundaries, people may take advantage of you because you haven’t set limits about how you expect to be treated.
+Your boundaries also tell other people how they can treat you – what’s acceptable and what isn’t.
+Without boundaries, people may take advantage of you because you haven’t set limits about how you expect to be treated.

 You can think of a boundary as a property line.
 My friend Chris had a problem with his neighbor that perfectly illustrates how boundaries work.
 Chris’ neighbor would come into his yard and bring Chris’ newspaper from the driveway to his doorstep.
 She’d pick a few of Chris’ flowers along the way.
 Chris felt annoyed but didn’t say anything.
 Chris figured it wasn’t worth making a stink over it.
 The neighbor probably assumed it was okay for her to move the paper and take a few flowers.
 Maybe she thought she was doing Chris a favor.
 Months passed like this.
 Chris would sometimes find her neighbor’s dog in his yard.
 The dog pooped on his grass and chased away the birds at his bird feeder.
 Still, Chris said nothing.
 He wanted to be a “good neighbor.”
 He didn’t want a reputation for being difficult and he worried his neighbor might get angry at him if he told her to stay off his property.
 Finally, Chris came home one day to find the neighbor’s kids playing in his yard – yelling, trampling the flowers, leaving empty juice boxes on his front step, and throwing toys around like they owned the place.
 Understandably, Chris’ blood was boiling at this point.